 The list’s critical thing is to focus on effort- or process-based achievements rather than outcome- or results-based ones.

 Here is an example of what I mean by this:

 I am proud of myself for going to yoga this morning even though I was tired, and when my alarm went off, I didn’t want to go.

-I am proud of myself for holding a headstand in yoga for the first time.
+I am proud of holding a headstand in yoga for the first time.